UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

 ``/opt/unicore/unicorex`` using the `configure.py` and `install.py` scripts.

-Here we can already set the TSI host (``hpc-login``) and configure the Gateway to listen on all addresses and route requests to UNICORE/X under the "TEST" alias.
+Here we can already set the TSI host (``hpc-login``) and configure the Gateway to listen on all addresses and route requests to UNICORE/X under the *TEST* alias.

 We also tell UNICORE/X what the public hostname of the UNICORE installation will be (``unicore-host``) and where the job directories should be created